SenseNet/sncom-resources/_docs/permission-api.md

 ```

 ## Editing permissions
-In **Sense/Net ECM** permissions are represented by ACLs (Access Control Lists).
+In sensenet permissions are represented by *ACLs* (*Access Control Lists*).
 To modify the Access Control List specified for a Content, you should use the *SnAclEditor* object provided by *SecurityHandler*.
 For example to set permissions for a user on folders or files, you can use the following code:

 ```csharp
 var folder1 = Node.Load<Folder>("/Root/Sites/Default_Site/MyFolder01");